lewis-hue/Agentic-Plan-Workbench/README.md

 ## 🏛️ Core Competencies & Demonstrated Expertise

-This project showcases a sophisticated understanding of the principles and practices required to build robust, scalable, and intelligent AI systems.
+This project showcases a deep understanding of the principles and practices required to build robust, scalable, and intelligent AI systems.
 The expertise demonstrated spans across several key domains:

 ### 1. Multi-Agent System Design & Orchestration
 The framework is architected as a collaborative multi-agent system, demonstrating a deep understanding of designing and orchestrating autonomous agents with specialized roles.